 C.B.: What lessons have you learned along the way?

-A very important lesson that I have learned about being a woman in a man’s industry is to be the best version of me.
-I am feminine and there is no hiding that, but I am also professional, courteous, knowledgeable and innovative.
+A very important lesson that I have learned about being a woman in a man’s industry is to be the best version of myself.
+I am feminine and there is no hiding that, but I am also professional, courteous, knowledgeable, and innovative.

 I am also incredibly fortunate that I get to work with my dad.
 His mentorship is invaluable.

-(Note: the 3 minute video below about Inernational Stoneworks offers a wonderful glimpse of the relationship that Jacqueline and her father have.)
+(Note: the 3-minute video below about International Stoneworks offers a wonderful glimpse of the relationship that Jacqueline and her father have.)

-C.B.: What do you like most about online?
+C.B.: What do you like most about digital marketing and being online?

-C.B.: You participate in the MIA’s Women in Stone program.
+C.B.: You participate in the MIA (now the Natural Stone Institute)’s Women in Stone program.
 What is that?
 What is your role?
 How has it helped you?

-Women In Stone is a professional organization through the Marble Institute of America that provides resources and opportunities to recruit, retain and advance women in the stone industry.
+Women In Stone is a professional organization through the Natural Stone Institute that provides resources and opportunities to recruit, retain and advance women in the stone industry.